 As long as you are allowed to stay in Germany without a visa or have a visa, you are free to choose your place of residence.
 You can also live with friends or family or find your own apartment.
 You can read more about this in our chapter “Searching for a flat”.

 Many people in Germany and Europe are willing to help and are currently offering free accommodation to people from Ukraine.
 You can search for private accommodation on the following websites.
+It is possible to start your search before arriving in Germany.
 Please note: These websites are not created or verified by Handbook Germany.

 - host4ukraine (English)

 - CryptPad (English)

 - wunderflats.com (Ukrainian, Russian, English)